top of page

 When you open your heart and home to an older cat they really do show their appreciation and are likely to form a wonderful bond with their new human caretakers.
 It has also been shown there are many benefits to adopting an older animal.

 We are trying to remove any barriers for senior people and senior cats from being together.
-So even though foster cats will remain with their senior person for as long as they possibly can, they will still be owned by Kim’s Nurturing Nest animal sanctuary.
-And can come back at anytime.
+So even though foster cats will remain with their senior person for as long as they possibly can, they will still be owned by Kim’s Nurturing Nest Animal Sanctuary and can come back at anytime.

-arrive to your home with all necessary supplies.
-If needed, Food will be delivered twice a month and litter will be delivered once a month.
+If needed, we are also offering to cover the cost of food, litter and any medical need that should arise.
+They will arrive to your home with all necessary supplies.
+If needed, food will be delivered twice a month and litter will be delivered once a month.

 Benefits of Fostering a Senior Animal